SwipeX/PokeMate/README.md

 + Transfers lowest levels of pokemon
 + Tags pokestops when in range
 + Traverses a set of nodes returned from Google's Directions API
++ Auto evolving when able.
++ Hatches eggs

 ###Release
 You can download the release from the Releases tab, only requirement is Java 8.
+Instructions can be found on that page.

 ## Usage